maxstain/Blood-Donation-App/README.md

 # blood_donation

-A flutter project that is made to organize blood donation with organizations
+This is a Blood donation App created to help organizations communicate with blood donators and patients.
+The app is created using Flutter and Firebase.

 ## Getting Started